dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 other event kinds too.

-We'll figure it out, and by "we," I actually mean you guys: the developers that sit down to spec out and implement stuff.
+We'll figure it out, and by "we," I actually mean you guys: the developers that sit down to spec out and build stuff.

 I'll be cheering you on while I [shitpost on nostr][derggg].

+{% include image.html name="free-the-bird.png" link="https://nostr-resources.com/" %}

 ---